Research Methods MED5082

 - Typically Offered: Semester 1

-This course introduces the key principles of, and practical skills used in, public health research.
-The course explores the entire research process from identifying a topic of interest, through study design and methodology selection, to writing up and disseminating results.
+This course introduces the key principles and practical skills pertinent to public health research.
+The course explores the research process from identifying a topic of interest, through study design and methodology selection including transparent practices, to writing up and disseminating results.

 Requirements of Entry

 1. Literature review strategy [ILOs 1, 2, 3] - 1,250w, 40%

 2. Research proposal [ILOs 1, 2, 4, 5, 6] - 2000w

 ■ Generalized understanding of the values, methods and limitations of core epidemiological approaches (e.g. cross-sectional vs. longitudinal).

 ■ The ability to define a research question, identify an appropriate design, and report and disseminate findings appropriately.